urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

       Starts the new Thread and runs the run() method inside it void setPriority(int)
       Sets the priority of this Thread
-      Must be an int from 1 to 10, where higher means more priority New Threads take the same priority as its parents by default void setDaemon(boolean)
+      Must be an int from Thread.MIN_PRIORITY to Thread.MAX_PRIORITY, or 1 to 10, where higher means more priority New Threads take the same priority as its parents by default void setDaemon(boolean)
       Sets the daemon flag of this Thread to true